bt3gl/building_blog/content/book_black_hat.md

 The simplicity of this script relies in making the following assumptions about the sockets:

 * our *connection will always succeed*,
-* the *server is always waiting for us to send data first* (as oppose to servers that expect to send data and then wait for response), and
+* the *server is always waiting for us to send data first* (as opposed to servers that expect to send data and then wait for response), and
 * the server will always send us data back in a *short time*.

 Let's run this script (notice that we get *Moved Permanently* because Google  issues HTTPS connections):